 Caring for Your Incisions

 You’ll return from your circumcision with a bandage that protects your sutures.
 This dressing should be removed 24 to 48 hours after surgery, although it often falls off naturally for those with minimal bleeding.
 But, because of the different styles of circumcision and the uniqueness of every patient, you’ll be given specific instructions for the length of time that the bandage must be left in place.
 But don’t fret; the bandage is lightweight and won’t affect your appearance or ability to walk.
-You will need to keep it dry and wear a plastic cover when bathing.

 You’ll be able to urinate normally, although you’ll have to take extra care while bandaged.
 You shouldn’t feel any discomfort while passing urine, but contact our team if you do.
 (1) When you remove your bandage, your penis will not look like your final result.
 You will still have a bit of healing to do.
 Don’t be alarmed or discouraged; this is a normal part of the recovery process.
 Your penis will return to its handsome and healthy appearance within one to three months.
 About those sutures: they are dissolvable, so it won’t require another trip to the doctor to have them removed.
 It’s important to leave them be, or you may risk reopening the wound.
 They’ll slowly disappear over the next few weeks.